-We were promised that all the Gutenberg features and functionalities shown will align and will come as the default editor for WordPress version 5.0 and above.
+We were promised that all the Gutenberg features and functionalities shown will align and will come as the editor by default for WordPress 5.0 and above.
 We are all still wondering what this will bring to the table; however, we can safely say that we are all certain that Gutenberg is here to stay.
-One of the major highlights of this new release is the “Test the new editor today.” notice in the WordPress dashboard.
-The testing callout was not available to all users till now.
-It is an opportunity to take the Gutenberg block editor for a spin by installing a plugin, before it is officially released in WordPress 5.0.
-We strongly encourage you to take advantage of this option so you can get acquainted with the new tools.
+One of the major highlights of this new update is the “Test the new editor today.” notice in the dashboard.
+The test callout was not available to all users until now.
+It’s a chance to go ahead and try out the new Gutenberg block editor by installing a plugin before it is officially released in WordPress 5.0.
+We greatly encourage everyone to take advantage of that option so they can get familiar with these new tools.

-In the next few months, WordPress will release its new publishing experience that will change the way you create posts and pages.
-Gutenberg is the code name for this new editor, and with it, website owners can expect a new set of tools for content creation.
-In order to assist you with your preparations and to be aware of what to expect from them, we’ve outlined some of the changes to expect with Gutenberg and how you can test it before the official release.
-Our goal is to make this change as smooth as possible for all.
+In the upcoming few months, WordPress is going to release its new publishing experience and it will change the way you construct posts and pages.
+The code name for this new editor is Gutemberg.
+With it, site owners should expect an all-new toolbox for content creation.
+In order to assist you with your preparations and to be aware of what to expect from them, we’ve pointed out some changes that are to be expected with Gutenberg and the way to test it before the official release.
+We aim to make this exciting change as smooth as it’s possible for everyone.

 The new release on its own is a nice update addressing a few other changes that were needed.
-However, in its core WordPress, 4.9.8 is another step in Matt Mullenweg roadmap, which means we are nearing the release of the long-awaited WordPress 5.0 update.
+However, in its core, WordPress 4.9.8 is a new step in Matt Mullenweg’s roadmap, which means we are nearing the release of the long-awaited WordPress 5.0 update.
 The goal of the 4.9.8 update is to make more users aware of what Guttenberg can do for you and your workflow.

 Is the “Try Gutenberg” call out a one-time message?